 Once you have completed the 168 hours, you’ll receive a certificate from your school, qualifying you to sit for the exam.
 You’ll need to schedule your exam at www.psiexams.com.
 There’s an exam fee of $90.

 If you pass your exam, you’ll need to work under an employing broker for two years.
 Make sure to research as many brokers as possible to find the right fit and working environment.
 You want to find a brokerage that offers quality training and ideally, quality leads.

 Step 6.
 Activate your License

-When you have found your brokerage, you can then formally apply for your license.
+When you find your brokerage, you can formally apply for your license.
 You’ll fill out a simple application, verified by your broker, and send this in with a check for $475 to the Colorado Department of Regulatory Agencies (your brokerage will walk you through all the details).
-In a week or two, your actual license card will be sent to your brokerage, and you’ll be able to start closing some deals!
+After a week or two, your actual license card gets sent to your brokerage.
+Then, you’ll be able to start closing some deals!